Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Introduction

-\paragraph{Intuitions and techniques} The intuition behind our convergence results (the first two cases above) relates to the notion of ``iterated elimination of dominated strategies'' in game theory.
-Suppose there are three bidders all having a same integer value $v$ for the item and choosing bids from the set $\{0, 1, \ldots, v-1\}$.
+\paragraph{\bf Intuitions and techniques.} The intuition behind our convergence results (the first two cases above) relates to the notion of ``iterative elimination of dominated strategies'' in game theory.
+Suppose there are three bidders all having the same integer value $v$ for the item and choosing bids from the set $\{0, 1, \ldots, v-1\}$.
 The unique Nash equilibrium is all bidders bidding $v-1$.
-The elimination of dominated bids is as follows: firstly, bidding $0$ is dominated by bidding $1$ for each of the three bidders no matter what other bidders bid, so bidders will learn to bid $1$ or higher instead of bidding $0$ at the beginning; then, given that no bidders bid $0$, bidding $1$ is dominated by bidding $2$, so all bidders learn to bid at least $2$; ...; in this way all bidders learn to bid $v-1$.\footnote{This logic has been implicitly spelled out by \cite{hon-snir_learning_1998}.
-But their formal argument only works for deterministic algorithms like Fictitious Play. }
+The elimination of dominated bids is as follows: firstly, bidding $0$ is dominated by bidding $1$ for each of the three bidders no matter what other bidders bid, so bidders will learn to bid $1$ or higher instead of bidding $0$ at the beginning; then, given that no bidders bid $0$, bidding $1$ is dominated by bidding $2$, so all bidders learn to bid at least $2$; ...; in this way all bidders learn to bid $v-1$.
+This logic is implicit in \cite{hon-snir_learning_1998}, but their formal argument only works for deterministic algorithms such as Fictitious Play, not for randomized algorithms.

-The above intuition is only high-level.
-In particular, since bidders use mean-based algorithms which may pick a dominated bid with a small but positive probability, additional argument is needed to show that bidders will finally converge to $v-1$ with high probability.
-To do this we borrow a technique (which is a combination of time-partitioning and Azuma's inequality) from \cite{feng_convergence_2021} who show that bidders in a second price auction with multiple Nash equilibria converge to the truthful equilibrium if they use mean-based algorithms with an initial uniform exploration stage.
-Their argument relies on the fact that, in a second price auction, all bidders learn the truthful Nash equilibrium with high probability during the uniform exploration stage.
-In contrast, we allow any mean-based algorithms without an initial uniform exploration stage.
+Formally proving that randomized mean-based learning algorithms are able to iteratively eliminate dominated strategies is non-trivial because those algorithms can pick a dominated strategy with a small but positive probability.
+To overcome this obstacle, we use and generalize a technique from \cite{feng_convergence_2021}, who show that bidders in a second-price auction with multiple Nash equilibria converge to the truthful equilibrium if they use mean-based algorithms with an initial uniform exploration stage.
+Their argument relies on the fact that, in a second-price auction, all bidders learn to eliminate the non-truthful bids with high probability during the uniform exploration stage.
+Then, by using a ``time partitioning'' technique combined with martingale concentration inequalities, \citet{feng_convergence_2021} prove that the bidders will continue to play non-truthful bids with small probability after the exploration stage.
+We significantly generalize their technique in two aspects: (1) We allow arbitrary mean-based algorithms without an initial uniform exploration stage.
+(2) More importantly, while \citet{feng_convergence_2021}'s technique only works for one phase of elimination of dominated strategies, we further develop their technique to prove that mean-based learning algorithms are able to iteratively eliminate dominated strategies for any number of phases.
+This allows us to prove that mean-based learning algorithms converge to Nash equilibrium in repeated first-price auctions.